nfischer/shelljs-transpiler/README.md

 Want to try out [ShellJS](https://github.com/shelljs/shelljs) but don't want to go through the effort of porting all your scripts?
 Look no further.

-Automagically transpile your Bash scripts to ShellJS using [this web-based transpiler](https://nfischer.github.io/BashToShellJS/), no downloads necessary.
+Automagically transpile your Bash scripts to ShellJS.
+Try it out [here on the web](https://nfischer.github.io/shelljs-transpiler/), no downloads necessary.
 Just type, copy-paste, or drag-and-drop your favorite shell script and copy out the generated results.

 Have a lot of scripts to transpile?
 Clone this repository to make use of the `transpile.js` executable to programmatically transpile your scripts.
 Check out